ms609/Rogue/cran-comments.md

 > The Description field should not start with the package name, 'This package' or similar.

-'Rogue' is used as an adjective, but happens to match the name of the package.
+False positive: the word 'Rogue' is used here as an adjective, but happens to match the name of the package.